 The spiritual director facilitates the group with care, discernment, and a steady attentiveness to the process.
 They help maintain a contemplative rhythm, protect confidentiality, and ensure the space remains respectful and grounded.
 Rather than leading the group toward conclusions or outcomes, the director supports deep listening inviting silence, offering reflective questions when appropriate, and helping the group trust what is unfolding over time.
 Their presence helps create safety, allowing participants to speak honestly and listen without pressure or judgment.

+Groups meet once monthly for 90 minutes online.
+This rhythm gives enough time between sessions for reflection and for life to unfold, while maintaining enough continuity for trust to deepen over time.
 Participants are asked to commit to confidentiality, regular attendance, and a posture of listening rather than advising.
 Prior experience with spiritual practices is not required.
 What matters most is a willingness to show up honestly and engage the process with openness.

 The benefits of group spiritual direction tend to unfold gradually rather than dramatically.
 Instead of producing quick insights or immediate clarity, the practice nurtures a steady deepening of awareness over time.
 Many participants begin to notice a shift in how they relate to uncertainty, learning to remain present rather than rushing toward resolution.
 Discernment becomes less about finding the “right answer” and more about learning how to listen faithfully.